aave/aip/content/aips/AIP-wstETH.md

 **Staking risks**

 stETH faces staking risks, specifically validator risks including slashing and hostage risks.
 To mitigate these, Lido works only with best-in-class validators with a track record of success.
 In addition to this, staked ETH with Lido is protected from slashing using the Unslashed Finance insurance [protocol](https://app.unslashed.finance/policies/Lido%20(ETH%202.0)%205pc%20slashing%20policy.pdf).
-At the time of writing, Lido is covered for ~20000 ETH slashing until June 22nd.
+At the time of writing, Lido is covered for ~584,798 ETH slashing.
 To date, no slashings have been incurred.

 **Withdrawal risks**